cafonte/The_SQL500_Project/README.md

 # The SQL500 Project

-Used to pull the Balance, Income, Cashflow and Current Equity Info from Yahoo Finance (yfinance) into a PostgreSQL Database.
+Personal project that holds the Balance, Income, Cashflow and Current Equity Info of every company in the S&P 500.
+Sourced data from Yahoo Finance (yfinance) into a PostgreSQL Database.

+Ongoing models/financial strength tests can then be performed against all companies at once where data is available.

 ![SQL500 Diagram-6](https://github.com/cafonte/yfinance_to_database/assets/109887258/e50d2f31-ab97-4ba0-8b07-ded51dc89df0)